 Next, use the red dot’s dials to adjust your pistol’s red dot so it matches up with your pistol’s iron sights, just a little bit above the front sight post.
 (This is one of the multiple reasons why co-witnessed irons are good to have on red dot mounted handguns) Shoot the five shot group again at the distance your pistol iron sights are at to verify zero.
 As the saying goes, measure twice, cut once.
 It’s always better to over verify a red dot zero than under verify a red dot zero.

 If your pistol sights are at the distance you want your pistol zeroed, great, pack up and go home.
 Generally, a good pistol sight in distance is 25 yards, although that may be different based on personal preference and use case.
 If you wish to have a different zero, shoot your pistol as is at that distance to see what difference the point of impact is, you might not even need to adjust.
 The point of impact shift is very minimal from 5 to 20 ish yards, depending on your ammo.

 Pay special attention to focusing on the target, not the red dot.

-Watch out for different points of impact with different ammo, whic is no different than a rifle.
+Watch out for different points of impact with different ammo, a concern that is no different than sighting in a rifle.
 Given pistol distances and the accuracy of off hand shooting, this likely will be an imperceptible factor, but worth considering.
 If the red dot is mounted on a carry gun, definitely sight the pistol to the ammunition you carry, not your cheap training ammunition.